wordslab-org/wordslab-notebooks/README.md

 2. Generate secrets for the server machine

-On the client machine, generate a tar file containing secrets for a specific server machine:
+On the client machine, generate a tar file containing secrets for a specific server machine: this script will prompt you for:
+- the IP address of the server machine that you collected in the previous step, for example: 192.168.1.28
+- optional: a password to protect access to Jupyterlab and Visual Studio Code - just type Enter if you don't need a password

 ```shell
 set "WORDSLAB_WINDOWS_HOME=C:\wordslab" && call set "WORDSLAB_VERSION=2025-08" && call cd "%WORDSLAB_WINDOWS_HOME%\wordslab-notebooks-%WORDSLAB_VERSION%" && call prepare-server-secrets.bat